-Beans – Dry Pinto Beans cooked on site * nothing larger than the bean to be put into the
+Beans – Dry Pinto Beans – cooked on site.
+(Nothing larger than the bean to be

 Winning numbers will not be revealed until time to announce each place in each category.
-At that time the secret numbers attached to the tray/cup will be removed and announced.
+At that time the secret numbers, attached to the lid of the tray, will be removed and announced.
 Only lids with tickets will be taken to the awards ceremony with final table numbers.

 Recommended amounts are as follows: